ksandom/mass/docs/creatingAMacro.md

  * Leave off the `--`
  * Use a space instead of an = to separate the command and the parameters

-For example if you were to do `mass --list=db --chooseFirst=IP,externalIP,internalIP` as a macro it would look like:
+For example if you were to do `mass --list=db --chooseFirst=IP,externalIP,internalIP` on the command line, as a macro it would look like:

     # List out all database servers setting IP to the value of externalIP, or internalIP if externalIP is not set. ~ dbs,database,user